Hexatona/AITTSMaker/readme.txt

 By using this software you agree to the terms in license.txt.

+AITTSMaker is an open‑source audiobook production pipeline that focuses on dialogue‑aware prosody using XTTS_v2 and signal‑level pitch control rather than relying solely on model‑side emotion inference.

 New Version, AITTSMaker V2.
 Newfeatures include:

 + Now it doesn't create thousands of files, and works entirely in memory.
 Also no longer uses FFMPEG.